LukasScholz/HPC/Task_3/Task_3-5.md

 finished ASIMD microbenchmarks
 All tests completed
 ## Explanation
-As the Pipelines are now not occupied.
-The speed increase greatly
+As the Pipelines are now not occupied by waiting for the read-write dependencies.
+The GFLOPS increased dramatically while the duration decreased dramatically.
+It is however not as fast as completely non-dependent operations.